jmbejara/ftsfr/models/README.md

 The old system generated separate directories for each model.
 If you have existing results from the old system, they should still be compatible as the output structure remains the same.

+## One-Step-Ahead Forecasting

+All models now use a unified one-step-ahead forecasting implementation for consistent evaluation:
+- Models are trained once on 80% of the data
+- For the 20% test period, models forecast one step at a time using actual historical values
+- No recursive forecasting or retraining during evaluation
+- See `UNIFIED_ONE_STEP_AHEAD.md` for implementation details

 ## Syncing Data with Lambda Labs

 To copy data to Lambda Labs: